white-pub/Plant-Specimen-Text-Extractor/FolderLocation.md

 - This file contains additional information about the cabinets, drawers, and big folders.
-## - If a drawer of folder is all scanned, mark as "SCANNED"
+## If a drawer of folder is all scanned, mark as "ALL SCANNED"
+- example: A02_1: ALL SCANNED

+-
 - Here is a list of stuff that need to be marked (and don't need to be scanned)
     - newspapers, mark as **'newspaper'**
     - boxes, mark as **'unscannable box'**